alexandru-toma/Readable/README.md

             ├── ListPostDetail.js #List all the details of a post.
             ├── NewPost.js # Add a new post form, state handled in component.
             └── PostDetail.js # Post Detail view component.
-    │   ├── App.js # Renders a book on the page, takes props
-    │   ├── CategoryView.js # Top of the dashboard page with categories display.
+        ├── App.js # Renders a book on the page, takes props ├── CategoryView.js # Top of the dashboard page with categories display.
-    │   └── NotFound.js # Error page for inexistent Route.
+        └── NotFound.js # Error page for inexistent Route.
     ├── reducers
+        ├── category.js # Category reducer.
+        ├── comment.js # Comment reducer.
+        ├── index.js # Merge all reducers in one.
-    │   └── index.js # Reducers pure functions.
+        └── post.js # Post reducer.
     ├── App.js # Contains logic for calling API with functions and Routing of the page.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
     ├── icons # Helpful images for your app.
 Use at your discretion.